 "As I have said many times since this devastating scandal erupted, even one instance of inappropriate behavior with a child or young person is one too many.
-Where are we as a Church if even one child is vulnerable in the company of someone representing the Church of Jesus?" - Bishop DiMarzio done to console the victims of such abuse.
-As an act of reparation for the sins of a few, I am designating April 5, the Monday of Holy Week, as a day of prayer and penance.
-I will invite the faithful of our Diocese to join me in dedicating that day to the welfare of all victims by means of fasting and other penitential acts.
+Where are we as a Church if even one child is vulnerable in the company of someone representing the Church of Jesus?" - Bishop DiMarzio

-I am pleased with the cooperation of the Office of District Attorney of Kings County and the Office of District Attorney of Queens County and the pubinstance of inappropriate behavior with a child or young person is one too many.
-Where are we as a Church if even one child is vulnerable in the company of someone representing the Church of Jesus?
+I am pleased with the cooperation of the Office of District Attorney of Kings County and the Office of District Attorney of Queens County and the pub-

-One wonders if enough could ever be me
+One wonders if enough could ever be